Background Image for Header:

 what to expect when entering the US.

 F-1 Students and J-1 Exchange Visitors are prohibited from entering the United States more than 30 days in advance of the program start date identified on your I-20 or DS 2019.

 Do not check the following documents in your baggage.
 If your baggage is lost or delayed, you will be unable to present the documents at your port of entry.
 As a result, you may not be able to enter the United States.

-- Your passport, valid for at least six months beyond the date of your expected stay and, if re-entering the United States, the I-20 or DS-2019.
+- Passport (valid for at least six months beyond the date of your entry)

 In addition, it is strongly recommended that you also hand carry the following documentation: